-FIGURE 70 MODERN 21STC COMPOSITE CLAD HOUSES AND GWEL-AN-MOR LODGES BEYOND

-Settlement Edge Adjacent Local Landscape Character Types • Elevated Upland Plateau and Steep Valley Side The settlement edge is bounded to the West by Tregea Hill, to the South by Cot Road, to the East by the Nine-Hole Golf Course at Gwel-an-Mor and to the North by open fields and the wooded step valley-side of Character Area 6.
+FIGURE 70 MODERN 21STC COMPOSITE CLAD HOUSES AND GWEL-AN-MOR LODGES BEYOND The settlement edge is bounded to the West by Tregea Hill, to the South by Cot Road, to the East by the Nine-Hole Golf Course at Gwel-an-Mor and to the North by open fields and the wooded step valley-side of Character Area 6.
 The block of development of the 21st Century two storey housing, and the lodge developments of Gwel-an-Mor result in a strongly defined, built up edge.
 The lodges don't visually stand out as much as the block and render housing, against the wooded valley side, however the design of the lodges, particularly the pitched roof dwellings are a departure from anything else found in the Parish and, as such, stand out.
 The only potential for rounding off is on the Northern valley side between the block of single storey wooden lodges, 'the Residences' and Feadon Farm.
 However, this would not be appropriate since it could potentially extend the settlement into the wooded steep valley side.

 P7 Planning Guidelines

 P7 Planning Guidelines

 Buildings

 P7 1.
-Maintain the existing buildings at Gwel-an-Mor for holiday use, resisting further conversion to year-round use.
+Maintain holiday occupancy for existing and future dwellings at Gwel-an-Mor.

 Heritage

 P7 2.
 Conserve and enhance the historic Portreath Incline in good condition and take opportunities to improve the interpretation of heritage features.

 Landscape and Green Infrastructure

 P7 3.
 Seek to improve the integration of the properties on the hillside and elevated ridge above Portreath through more tree planting, particularly around the 20th and 21st century block and render properties and along the settlement edge.

 Transport and Access

 P7 4.
 Limit further in-roads into Character Area 6 from Character Area 7, particularly where it would open the hillside to further development, aside from the introduction of safe walking access to the waterfront.

 Settlement edge

 P7 5.
 There is no opportunity for infill or rounding off in this area which would not have an adverse impact on landscape character.